Lab513/Zcells/README.md

 #### Selecting Parameters and Launching the Training
 You can click the "Training Parameters" button to get a GUI window which allows you to specify the various parameters for training.
 These include choice of kernel for the SVM, various parallelization options, frame sub-selection options, options for PCA etc.

-A good set of default, off-the shelf parameters would be as follows-

-(1) Focus shifting enabled, with radius anywhere between 1 to 5- the higher the better (this is like data augmentation, and the higher the number, the more the augmentation)

-(2) Parallel processing enabled- For purely performance reasons

-(3) Standardize option within the SVM hyperparameters enabled - This helps in faster and better convergence of the SVMs.

-(4) Auto option within SVM hyperparamters enabled.

 It should be a good starting point to label around 2000 pixels of each class while training.
 Once this gives the proof of concept, larger datasets can be labelled for even better performance.

-Once you specify all that, you can simply close this window, and click on "Launch Training" to start training the SVMs.
+Once you specify all that, you can simply click on "Launch Training" to start training the classifier(s).

-Once the training is over, you will be asked if you want to save the newly trained classifier.
+Once the training is over (typically takes 20 to 120 minutes), the newly trained classifier should be saved to disk.

 ## Prediction Phase
 For the prediction phase, you need to issue the following commands in Matlab